Kyoril/mmo/README.md

 # You mentioned prototype - what does that mean?
 Since this is designed to be a protoype, it won't be a massive MMORPG with dozens of races, classes and maps.
 It will probably contain one race, one or two classes, one or two small maps.
 The scope may grow over time, if the effort required to so is reasonable.

+# Supported platforms
+There are three supported platforms:

+* Windows: Everything is supported, Windows 10 is highly recommended although it should also work on Windows 7
+* Linux: No support for client, game editor and launcher due to missing gui and graphics api implementation
+* Mac OS X: No support for client and game editor due to missing graphics api implementation

+While support for the Mac OS X game client may be available in the future, I don't plan anything for Linux at all, as I mainly use Linux for running the game servers and I don't run a desktop linux distribution personally to test and support it, nor do I have the time to do so right now.

 # What do I need to build?
 In order to build this project, you need to meet certain requirements: